Reactions to Alcohol

 Yeasts are a possible cause of a true allergic reaction to alcoholic drinks.
 However, studies show that there are only low levels of yeast allergens present in alcoholic drinks.

 Sulphur dioxide is particularly common in home brewed-beers and wines as sodium metabisulphite.
-This is used in the cleansing of equipment and remains in very high levels and resulting brew.
+This is used in the cleaning of equipment and remains in very high levels in the brewing process.
 Around 1 in 10 asthmatics are sensitive to sulphites and may have a wheezy reaction to alcoholic drinks.
 Rashes and anaphylactic reactions are rare.
+Sulphites are one of the 14 allergens that must be listed and highlighted in bold in all prepared foods and in restaurants.

 At present, avoidance is the only real way of controlling symptoms arising from allergy or intolerance to alcoholic drinks.
 If you suspect you are reacting, make a note of the type of drink (and anything else consumed at the same time) and whether or not you took exercise.
 If all alcoholic drinks affect you, it is probably an exaggerated response to the alcohol itself or an exacerbating effect on your underlying condition.
 If not, try to narrow the field down to specific drinks or drink/food combinations, so that you can avoid the culprits.